Speaking disparagingly of entire UP, Bihar is reprehensible, Tejashwi Yadav on DMK MP’s remarks

 The Rashtriya Janata Dal leader made the statement after Maran’s video from 2019 resurfaced on social media.
 In the video, the Chennai Central MP was heard saying that people from Tamil Nadu who learn English get respectable salaried jobs, while those from Bihar and Uttar Pradesh who learn Hindi come to the southern state to build houses, roads and clean toilets.

+Alt News co-founder Mohammed Zubair noted that news agency ANI sought responses from several politicians about Maran’s speech, and that several articles that mentioned the remarks did not mention that they were from 2019.

-Yadav said on Saturday that he strongly condemns the remarks.
+Commenting on Maran’s speech, Yadav said on Saturday that he strongly condemns the remarks.

 “No leader should issue such statements that insult the people of any state,” he said.
 “People should keep in mind that this country is one and anyone can go and work anywhere, hence we all should respect each other.”